-There is no limit on the number of individual funds a government may use for accounting and financial reporting purposes.
+There is no limit on the number of funds a government may use.
 Only a minimum number of funds consistent with legal and operating requirements should be established since unnecessary funds result in inefficient financial administration.

 FUND TYPES

 Governmental Funds: